 Coconut sugar is also called coconut palm sugar.
 It is derived from coconut palm nectar or sap, very much like maple syrup.
 The nectar is then dried.

-When you’re looking for coconut sugar to buy, we recommend using a high-quality one that is organic.
+When you’re looking for coconut sugar to buy, I recommend using a high-quality one that is organic.

-How to make gluten free vegan chocolate chip cookies
+How to perfect a gluten free vegan chocolate chip cookie recipe

 My next substitution was to swap out wheat flour for gluten-free flour.
 I used to make my own with a combination of half a dozen different gluten free flours and starches.
 I found that the cookies weren’t coming out the way I wanted them to texture-wise.
 Too gummy.
 Too crumbly.
 Spread too much.
 Didn’t spread at all.

 The solution was to use a combination of a store-bought gluten free flour blend plus almond flour (or meal).
 The almond flour adds in a lot of texture and also helps break up any gumminess.
 It also adds loads of flavor.
 I think Pamela’s Products and King Arthur make the best gluten-free flour blends, with Cup-4-Cup close behind.

 A note on grain free flour